-Parameter stop_on Туре Text string Value Specifies what byte sequences received over the virtual serial line will trigger a STOP condition.
-The STOP condition causes CHARON-VAX to exit.
-1 This parameter works only for console line (for CHARON-VAX it is the only line of UART and the "line[3]" of QUART).
+Parameter op_on Туре ext string Value ecifies what byte sequences received over the virtual serial line will trigger a STOP condition.
+The STOP condition causes CHARON-K to exit.
+1. This parameter works only for console line (for CHARON-VAX it is the only line of UART and the "line[3]" of QUART).
 Specify the value as the following: "F6" or "none" ("none" disables triggering STOP condition).
 Example: set OPAO stop_on="F6" The default value is "none".
-Setting "F6" triggers the STOP condition upon receipt of the " <esc>[17~" sequence.</esc> loa
+Setting "F6" triggers the STOP condition upon receipt of the " <esc>[17~" sequence.</esc> log

 Parameter log

-Туре Text string
+Туре ext string

-Value A string specifying a file name to store content of console sessions or a directory where log files for each individual session will be stored.
+Value string specifying a file name to store content of console sessions or a directory where log files for each individual session will be ored.
 If an existing directory is specified, CHARON-VAX automatically enables creation of individual log file for each session.

 If the "log" parameter is omitted CHARON-VAX does not create any console log.

 Examples:

 set OPAO log="log.txt"

 set OPAO log="/opt/charon/logs"